KRyan23/CycleScene/readme.md

 -   Create your own login/account.

--   The ability to purchase good from the store.
+-   The ability to purchase goods from the store.

 -   Showcase working with Django and Sql databases.